jonsun-zhao/kubelab/examples/16.gke-onprem/README.md

   * `id_rsa.pub`
 * Create a **SSH key**, with the content of your `id_rsa.pub`, in your `packet.com` profile
 * Create a **API Key** in your `packet.com` profile
+* Get trial licenses from F5 by registering a free trial account (details covered in the lab guide)

 ## Deployment